 - Step 8 – Read all terms and conditions and then click “I accept”

 For individuals who do not yet have a Google Analytics 4 account or have an existing Google account, this is basically how you may put one up.
-But what makes Google Analytics 4 so important?
-What does it offer?
+But what if you don’t have a google tag manager then how will you add GA4 tracking code to your website?
+Well, we got you covered.

 Why Google Analytics 4 is Important?